ghybs/Leaflet.MarkerCluster.Freezable/README.md

 Freezing at `maxZoom` removes all clusters except the bottom-most ones, so that user can still spiderfy closely positioned markers.

+Note: while frozen, MCG will continue removing clusters and markers which are far from the view port, accordingly with `removeOutsideVisibleBounds` option.

 ### Installing the sub-plugin